orban/blog/articles/2011-01-27-today-web-development-sucks.md

  - [Gmail](http://mail.google.com/)

- An astounding accomplishment on the web today.
-Again, Google built the GWT so they didn't have to write code twice, but I don't want to be stuck in the Java world or be forced to learn the whole GWT and make any open source buddies of mine learn it too.
+ An astounding accomplishment on the web today. _Update: Gmail isn't built using GWT.
+Whoops._ Again, Google built the GWT so they didn't have to write code twice, but I don't want to be stuck in the Java world or be forced to learn the whole GWT and make any open source buddies of mine learn it too.

  - [NewsBlur](http://www.newsblur.com/)